Our History

 Nov., 2000: Estimate of $4,500. to redo flashing around steeple using copper, as well as caulk & other repairs to stop leaks on metal roof..
 Work will be done by Witham Roofing and Construction, the same co. that did roof repair on the Court House.
 New fluorescent lights were approved for the kitchen.
 The Windows at Carrollton First Christian The Old Testament Window, South side.
 The first is The Creation, next to it is Noah’s ark on top of Mt.
 Ararat.The ark also represents the church, because the church, like an ark, is not permanently anchored, but a mobile institution which moves into the world.
 God’s hand in the first symbol and the rainbow in the second, reminds us of God’s continuing covenant of love with all humankind.
 The centerpiece of the window is the tablets with the Ten Commandments-a vital link between god and human beings.
 The window goes from dark at the top to light at the bottom showing that the law grows out of darkness and moves into light.
 To the right of the tablets is a symbol which represents obedience, the sacrificial knife and the altar on which Abraham was willing to sacrifice his son.
 And at the far right is the Menorah, a symbol of the Jewish faith.
 Also, for us as Christians, the seven candles represent the seven gifts of the Holy Spirit.
 The New Testament Window.
 On the left the manger supported by the Greek letters Chi (X) and Rho (P), the first two letters of the word Christ.
 The five-pointed star is a symbol of humanity.
 The second symbol shows the baptism of Jesus, the cross standing in the water with a dove representing the Holy Spirit.
 The grapes and wheat remind us of the parables of Jesus and represent his ministry-his body given and blood shed for us.
 And the final symbol is the cross and the crown, a common symbol of Christ the King.
 Other Symbols in the Snactuary.
 The emblem in the cross on the Communion table is I_H_S, the Greek letters iota-eta-sigma, the first three letters of the name Jesus.
 The Disciple Chalice on the hangings is explained below.
 The hangings are the colored cloths which hang from the lectern and pulpit.
 They represent the color of the season of the church year.
 The Windows in the Parlor.
 The center parlor window shows Jesus with the cross in the background.
 He is holding a single lost sheep.
 We hope each person viewing the window will feel that he or she is that single sheep loved by God through Jesus.
 The parlor window to the right of the good Shepherd is an early Christian symbol of Jesus.
 The fish reminds us of the Greek work “ichtus” which, for early Christians, formed an acrostic.
 The first letter of each work, when translated, says, “Jesus Christ, Son of God, Savior.”
 When early Christians were compelled to meet in secret, they used the symbol of the fish to mark the secret meeting place.
 The tilted cup on the window to the left of the good Shepherds window is the symbol to the Christian Church (Disciples of Christ).
 The cup reminds us that we celebrate the Lord’s Supper every Sunday, and the St. Andrew’s cross (which is form Scotland) reminds us that two of our founders, Thomas and Alexander Campbell were from Scotland.
 It also reminds of the Presbyterian heritage of these two men and the third man who founded this fellowship, Barton W. Stone.
 The tilted cup reminds us of Christ’s love poured out for us and of His call to us to pour our love out to God, one another and the world.
 The Sanctuary Itself.
 The Sanctuary itself is built to form the shape of a cross when seen from the air.
 It spire points to god and affirms that the sanctuary is a place from whence we worship god.
 The stained glass windows in the sanctuary represents revelation and covenant, and the shape of the sanctuary is roughly circular to remind us of the sunburst of God’s revelation making itself known to all humanity.

-“The Cost and The Calm” Pastor Dan North
+“The Mind of God” Pastor Dan North

 Worship Times